-Since then I have had hundreds of experiences similar to this, and they are all marked by the same absence of a certain part of myself that prevents the feeling in me of fear or wonder or any emotion whatever.
-The remembrance of things of this kind has often frightened me after they have passed, and I have many times felt a great dread of their recurrence; but never once have I been frightened or even astonished at the time.
+Since then I have had many experiences similar to this, and they are all marked by the same absence of a certain part of myself, that prevents the feeling in me of fear or wonder, or any emotion whatever.
+The remembrance of things of this kind has often frightened me after they have passed, and I have many times felt a great dread of their recurrence; but never once have I been frightened, or even astonished, at the time.

-In the same frame of mind-a condition in which I-the person of the house, seem to be almost out of my house, I have heard voices that spoke to me; but they never told me anything beyond what I could have conceived without them.
+In the same frame of mind-a condition in which I, the person of the house, seem to be almost out of my house-I have heard voices that spoke to me; but they never told me anything beyond what I could have conceived without them.

-But perhaps the most singular of these experiences has been the manifestation of a power that lifts me up and makes me feel that I do not weigh an ounce.
-I have lain in bed in a room where the lamp burned brightly, and have been lifted-bed and all-until I could touch the ceiling with my hand.
-I have sat on a stout table and have been lifted with the table until my head touched the top of the room.
+But, perhaps, the most singular of these experiences has been a manifestation of a power that lifts me up, and makes me feel that I do not weigh an ounce.
+I have lain in bed in a room where the light burned brightly, and have been lifted-bed and all-until I could touch the ceiling with my hand.
+I have sat on a stout table and been lifted with the table until my head touched the top of the room.

-One would suppose that such marked and various manifestations as these would at once convince me that there was no way by which they could be accounted for except by spirit agency.
+Friends have said that such marked and various manifestations as these could not be accounted for, except on the theory of spirit agency.

-But I am not convinced of this, though I would have been glad to accept such a conviction if I could have rested in content upon it.
+But I am not convinced of this, though I would have been glad to accept such a conviction if I could have rested in contentment upon it.
 The very wonders of the human mind, as they begin to disclose themselves to me during the years I have been devoting myself exclusively to its study, have made it impossible for me to rest such phenomena upon the generally accepted conclusions of spiritualism.